-Salt is the major factor controlling the amount of calcium in the urine and lost from the bones.
+Salt is a major factor in controlling the amount of calcium in the urine and lost from the bones.
 Because calcium is important for bone strength, too much salt can lead to bone weakening and therefore osteoporosis.
 High blood pressure caused by a high salt diet can also increase the risk of osteoporosis by increasing the rate at which calcium is lost from the bones.